≡ Menu

 Bell peppers.
 Pexels Images.

 This article presents Walmart’s revenue breakdown by category.
-Walmart’s revenue categories consist of only two primary units: Net Sales and Membership Fee And Other Income.
+Walmart’s revenue categories consist of only two primary units: Net Sales (Merchandise Sales) and Membership Fee & Other Income.

 Let’s take a look!

-Investors interested in Walmart’s other key statistics may find more resources on these pages:
+Investors interested in other Walmart’s key statistics may find more resources in these pages:

 Please use the table of contents to navigate this page.